rossng/docs/source/includes/common/common-k8s-connect-operator-console.rst

          oc minio proxy

-   The command output includes a JWT token you must use to log into the Operator Console.
+   The command output includes a required token required for logging into the Operator Console.

    .. image:: /images/k8s/operator-dashboard.png
       :align: center